SlayerBirden/docker-nginx/README.md

 # docker-nginx
-Docker nginx image based on official nginx:alpine
+Docker nginx image based on official nginx:alpine.

+Changed UID of *nginx* user to 1000.